-The standard in-dash stereo in the Mountain Aire Diesel Pusher is a Pioneer AM/FM Stereo with CD Player and retracting screen video display.
-The video display is used to view the rear monitor camera, as well as the (optional)

-navigation system directions and programming if the unit is so equipped.
+The standard in-dash stereo in the Mountain Aire Diesel Pusher is a Visteon AM / FM / CD unit.
+There is an option for a Kenwood stereo with an integral Garmin navigation system.
+If so equipped, the video display is used for the (optional) navigation system directions and programming.
 The system uses a remotely located CD changer to provide hours of listening pleasure without the need to swap CD's.

-For detailed operating instructions, please refer to the directions and information provided by the radio manufacturer.
+For detailed operating instructions on either system, please refer to the directions and information provided by the radio manufacturer.